 When the family returned to Wellington in 1958, Christine took a job as an advertising copywriter to supplement her income as a journalist.
 She later recalled that one of her tasks was to suggest new names for the Chinese gooseberry in 1962.
-She was an early champion of the name ‘kiwiberry’, which was amended to ‘kiwifruit’ and universally adopted.
+She was an early champion of the name ‘kiwiberry’, close to the name ‘kiwifruit’ which was eventually adopted.

 In 1963 the Dominion invited Christine to write a regular column about television, which had recently begun broadcasting from the four main centres.
 The new medium gained strength during the 1960s, as the nation watched and discussed the shows broadcast on the country’s single channel.
 Christine’s columns, published under the pseudonym ‘Sam Cree’, were well-received, and when the Dominion Sunday Times commenced publication in 1965 she agreed to contribute another television column under the name ‘Hillary Court’.
 She enjoyed having the two pseudonyms occasionally challenge each other’s judgments in print.

 Wellington Polytechnic and writers’ workshops